boyentenbi/ga-dist/README.md

 # ga-dist
-The idea of this project is to use evolutionary algorithms to do MAML (Finn et al https://arxiv.org/abs/1703.03400), but with a loop over data-collection and gradient update, rather than just doing it once.
+The idea of this project is to use evolutionary algorithms to do MAML (Finn et al https://arxiv.org/abs/1703.03400), but looping over data-collection -> gradient update multiple times, rather than just doing it once.

 The evolutionary algorithm is critical, as we can't do multiple gradient updates in a principled way with a gradient-based method.
 It's also faster.

-Distributed truncation selection running on Cambridge's Peta4 cluster, applied to meta learning.
+The GA I'm using is distributed truncation selection running on Cambridge's Peta4 cluster.

 Forked from Salimans et al https://github.com/openai/evolution-strategies-starter to use truncation selection instead of evolution strategies, and to run on the Peta4 CPU cluster instead of AWS.